 Heading south through Cumberland Knob (Milepost 218), be aware that you are traveling through the first section of the Parkway to be constructed, beginning in 1935.
 At Brinegar Cabin (Milepost 238.5) you can make a quick stop at the mountain home where Martin and Caroline Brinegar raised their family.
 This is the only Parkway structure on the National Register of Historic Places.
 Doughton Park is a beautiful place for a quick hike through grassy meadows, visit to the gift shop, or even a bite to eat (breakfast, lunch and dinner are served) at the restored historic Bluffs Restaurant, reopened in 2021 after a major renovation necessary due to 10 years of closure.
 Continuing south, you may want to stop at the Northwest Trading Post (Milepost 258.6) (Closed for the 2023 season) for some snacks or shopping.
 At E.B.
 Jeffress Park and the Cascades (Milepost 272), take time to picnic or hike to the Cascades waterfalls (1.2 miles total) or head south (.5 mile trail) to the Cool Springs Baptist Church and Jesse Brown Cabin.
-If picnicking isn’t an option, Blowing Rock is an easy access off of the Parkway and just twenty miles down the road.
+If picnicking isn’t an option, Blowing Rock is an easily accessible off of the Parkway at Milepost 291.8 or 294.6.

 Day One: Mid-Late Afternoon